Using 3D Vision for Assembly Robots in Automotive Manufacturing Automation

 Combining the machine vision software, along with the capabilities of cameras, to comprehend data or bar codes allows for secure identification of a wide range of objects.

-In the automotive automation industry, machine vision can come in either the 2 Dimension (2D) or the 3 Dimension vision (3D), and they do an image analysis in sequences.
+In the automotive automation industry, machine vision can come in either the 2-Dimensional (2D) or the 3-Dimensional vision (3D), and they do an image analysis in sequences.
 The assembly line can examine the location and orientation of different components.
 You can also use them to check the number of welds and identify faulty surfaces before painting.

-Machine vision offers a lot of benefits, one being that it saves cost since they apply two technologies which makes them very efficient and offers safety in the workplace between people and machines.
+Machine vision offers a lot of benefits, one being that it saves cost since they apply two technologies, which makes it very efficient and offers safety in the workplace between people and machines.
 Here are the significant benefits of having machine vision in car manufacturing automation.

 1. Machine vision provides flexibility in robotic systems